IHTSDO/snomed-parent-bom/README.md

 2. An updated version of the library is NOT available.
     - We then have two options:
       - Wait for one to be created, most supported products issue a fix within hours or a few days.
-      - Ignore the CVE, See IGNORE CVE section, below.
+      - Ignore the CVE, see [Ignore CVE section](#option-2-ignore-cve-if-we-wish-to-ignore-the-cve-for-whatever-reason-follow-these-steps), below.
 3. Exclude the library from the dependency.

 Here are the instructions for each in turn: